hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 - Implement an action buttons within an app

-# Input options
+# Widget options

-In the previous lesson, we introduced using the `textInput()`.
-We will explor each of these different input options below.
+In the previous lesson, we introduced using the `textInput()` as type of wdiget.
+Hoever, there are many widgets that exist.
+In this next section, we will explore some of these different input widgets.

 ## textAreaInput()